Spanish Fork launching rebate program to encourage residents to buy electric, battery-powered lawn equipment

 Spanish Fork will be launching a rebate program later this year to incentivize residents to purchase battery or electric-powered lawn equipment in an effort to reduce emissions and improve air quality in Utah.

-Residents who dispose of their gas-powered lawn mowers, snow blowers, leaf blowers, grass trimmers or chainsaws will receive up to $300 that would go toward purchasing more environmentally-friendly equipment that is powered by gas or electricity, according to Spanish Fork Power and Light Superintendent Kelly Peterson.
+Residents who dispose of their gas-powered lawn mowers, snow blowers, leaf blowers, grass trimmers or chainsaws will receive up to $300 that would go toward purchasing more environmentally friendly equipment, according to Spanish Fork Power and Light Superintendent Kelly Peterson.

 Peterson told the Spanish Fork City Council about the rebate program during its meeting Tuesday.
 He said the program is expected to launch at the end of March or beginning of April.

-The idea came up during a Utah Municipal Power Agency (UMPA) conference last March, where a group gave a presentation on air quality and the different sources of air pollutants.
+The idea came up during a Utah Municipal Power Agency conference last March where a group gave a presentation on air quality and the different sources of air pollutants.

-The program is in partnership with UMPA, which will give out the rebates and train utilities and billing departments on how to keep track of customers to avoid duplications, said Peterson.
+The program is in partnership with UMPA, which will give out the rebates and train utilities and billing departments on how to keep track of customers to avoid duplications, Peterson said.

-Funding for the rebates will come from an UMPA Energy Efficiency Fund to which Spanish Fork has contributed $55,744.
+Funding for the rebates will come from the UMPA Energy Efficiency Fund to which Spanish Fork has contributed $55,744.

 Peterson said that other cities who partner with UMPA, including Provo, Salem and Nephi, will have the option of opting in to the rebate program.